T

 restaurant

-A popular mid-range restaurant known for its fusion of international and Swahili cuisine, with a beautiful garden setting.
-It's a great spot for lunch after a morning safari.
+A popular mid-range restaurant offering a fusion of international and Swahili cuisine in a charming, garden setting.
+It's known for its vibrant atmosphere and delicious food.

 3. Afternoon